Preparing for a Vision Plan and Medical Insurance Billing Audit

 Carefully review each claim for accuracy.
 Check for coding errors, such as undercoding or overcoding.
 Make sure the medical record relates to the dates referenced on the audit.

 Audits aren’t fun, but they can be a positive learning experience.
-Use the insurance audit results as an educational tool to train your staff to improve internal processes.
+Use insurance audit results as an educational tool to train your staff to improve internal processes.
 Make these processes part of your ongoing quality assurance and compliance plans.

-Don’t let incorrect billing processes affect the financial health of your eye care practice.
-Complete, proactive optometry billing and revenue cycle management solutions are what Fast Pay Health optometric billing solutions prescribe.
-We know the ins and outs of your MVC and insurance payers best, and we work with any ophthalmology and optometry practice management software.
+Request a free practice billing and RCM analysis today and see how Fast Pay Health proactively improves your financial performance.
+We know the ins and outs of your insurance payers best, and we work with any optometry and ophthalmology practice management software.

 CPT® is a registered trademark of the American Medical Association®.